Vignesh0196/DroneVision/README.md

 * Total Humans: 6

 ### Boundaries
- * Model trained on COCO dataset contains 80 classes including humans ( needed for our usecase)
+ * Model trained on COCO dataset contains 80 classes including humans ( needed for our usecase )
  * Because of lack of dataset related to our usecase, Custom training is not possible.
-   So, I have decided use pretrained model ( trained on COCO dataset ) to detect humans in the given Image
+   So, I have decided to use pretrained model ( trained on COCO dataset ) to detect humans in the given Image
  * Model couldn't able to detect too small humans present in the image, this could be resolved by using Sliding window as a part of the pipeline

 ### Difficulties